 Bonus tip: Try out the Sleep With Me podcast that’s literally meant to bore you to bed (you’ll be surprised how well it works).

 Sometimes the unbearable silence is what’s keeping you up—so, try a white noise app to fill the space with subtle sounds.

 9. Or a Meditation App

-(For more ambiance apps, try out these eight free options !)
+(For more apps, try out these eight free ambience apps!)

-Yes, you can do this without getting out of bed.
+Yes, you can try this sleep hack without getting out of bed.
 Put your legs up against the wall to calm your central nervous system, or try happy baby pose or child’s pose to relax your body.
 Alternatively, do some light leg and arm movements and exercises on your back to release any excess tension.

 11. Relax From Head to Toe